gdepourtales/ng-cells/README.md

 * `format-fn` A custom format function.
 This can be used to customize the output format of the data value.
 The function must be of the form `function(value, row, col)` where `value` is the value of the source data at the position `[row][col]`
 * `clazz` Class(es) to add to the cells enclosed by the range
+* `custom-html-fn` A custom function to insert custom HTML in the cells.
+The returned HTML is sanitized by AngularJS before being injected.
+Please use the `custom-trusted-html-fn` function if you want to bypass the sanitizer parser.
+The function must be of the form `function(value, row, col)` where `value` is the value of the source data at the position `[row][col]` The function must return a string containing the HTML
+* `custom-trusted-html-fn` A custom function to insert custom HTML in the cells.
+The returned HTML is not processed by the AngularJS sanitizer.
+For security reason, it is better to use the `custom-html-fn`.
+The function has the same form as `custom-html-fn`
 * `style-fn` A custom style format function to be applied to the cells.
 Use it to apply sophisticated styling to the table.
 The function must be of the form `function(value, row, col)` where `value` is the value of the source data at the position `[row][col]`
 * `<event>-fn` Custom event callbacks.
 The event can be any of `click`, `dblclick`, `mousedown`, `mouseenter`, `mouseleave` `mousemove`, `mouseover`, `mouseup` event types.
 The callback must be of the form `function(event, cellData)` where `event` is the initial Javascript event and the `cellData` an object with the following attributes :